anewcomer/blackjack-trainer/docs/issues-list.md

 The rotated rank and suit symbols in the bottom-right corner now stay properly contained within the card boundaries.

-## Action row button overflow
+## Action row button overflow ✅ FIXED

+**Status**: RESOLVED
+**Fix Applied**: June 22, 2025

-The spacing of the action buttons is too wide.
+~~The spacing of the action buttons is too wide.
 The right most button -- "Surrender" -- wraps to a new row.
-All buttons should fit on a single row.
+All buttons should fit on a single row.~~

+**Solution**:
+- Reduced button spacing from `spacing={2}` to `spacing={1}` in the Stack component
+- Added `gap: 1` in sx styles for consistent spacing
+- Changed button size from `size="large"` to `size="medium"` to make them more compact
+- Added `minWidth: 80` to all buttons for consistent sizing
+- Added responsive design: `flexWrap: 'nowrap'` on screens ≥640px to prevent wrapping on desktop
+- Maintained `flexWrap="wrap"` for smaller screens to ensure usability on mobile devices

+All five action buttons (Hit, Stand, Double, Split, Surrender) now fit comfortably on a single row on desktop and tablet screens, while still being responsive for mobile devices.

 ## Best strategy highlight bug